react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/stack-navigator.md

 };
 ```

-To set a custom header for all the screens in the navigator, you can specify this option in the `screenOptions` prop of the navigator.
+Note that this style is not applied to the header by default since you control the styling of your custom header.
+If you also want to apply this style to your header, use `scene.descriptor.options.headerStyle` from the props.

+##### Set `headerMode` to `screen`

+By default, there is one floating header which renders headers for multiple screens on iOS.
+These headers include animations to smoothly switch to one another.

+Setting the `headerMode` prop to `screen` makes the header part of the screen, so you don't have to implement animations to animate it separately.

-If you want your custom header to animate with screen transitions and want to keep `headerMode` as `float`, you can interpolate on the `scene.progress.current` and `scene.progress.next` props.
+If you want to customize how the header animates and want to keep `headerMode` as `float`, you can interpolate on the `scene.progress.current` and `scene.progress.next` props.
 For example, following will cross-fade the header:

 ```js
 const progress = Animated.add(scene.progress.current, scene.progress.next || 0);